tsiensesvendomingos/osticket-prereqs/README.md

 </p>
 <p>

   Congrats!
 You have now successfully installed and set up osTicket!
+In the next part we will configure the ticketing system.